kcodedev/mkdocs/docs/AEP/aep-overview.md

 # Introduction to the AEP Course 😊

 Welcome!
-AEP stands for Awesome Easy Programming.
+AEP stands for Awesome Easy Programming 😊.
 This course is designed to teach you about computers in an enjoyable way.
 Computers are powerful machines that assist with tasks like playing games, watching videos, and communicating with friends. 🖥️

 In this course, you will discover:

 - Introduction to Google Suite (Gmail, Drive, Docs, and Slides). 📧☁️📝🎨
 - The definition of a computer. 🤔
 - The components of a computer. 🔧